surenvithanage/Drone-Management/README.md

 - Open the Terminal / Command Prompt in project **Root Directory** and execute **mvn spring-boot:run**
 - Database is automatically seeded with the required data during the application start up
 - Logs can be viewed from the **output.log** file
+- Swagger can be accessed from **http://localhost:8080/swagger-ui.html#/** for testing all the endpoints